Moving toward best practice when using propensity score weighting in survey observational studies: Introduction

 \section{Introduction}

-The use of observational data to estimate the causal effects of exposures or interventions is prevalent in medical research, particularly when randomized trials are unavailable or unethical.
+The use of observational data to estimate the causal effects is prevalent in medical research, particularly when randomized trials are unavailable.
 In many cases, researchers resort to observational data garnered through surveys with complex sampling techniques.
-These techniques are designed to ensure data from a sample can accurately represent the target population.
-In extensive surveys, these techniques may encompass complex features such as multistage sampling and deliberate oversampling of less representative subgroups.\cite{LaVange2001Applying} The survey weights computed based on the design are integral to recovering the population features so that the differentiated selection probabilities and non-responses are appropriately accounted for.
+These techniques are designed to ensure data from a sample can accurately represent the external target population, and include features such as multistage sampling and deliberate oversampling of less representative subgroups.\cite{LaVange2001Applying} The survey weights computed based on the design are integral to recovering the population features so that the differentiated selection probabilities and non-responses are appropriately accounted for.
 There is consensus on the importance of incorporating the survey design into the analytical process to derive causal effect estimates that are applicable to the target population.\cite{Zanutto2006,DuGoff2014,Ridgeway2015}

 Survey weights also play a crucial role in ensuring the accuracy and representativeness of the propensity score method, which is among the most commonly used tool for causal inference using observational data.\cite{ImaiKingStuart2008} In the absence of randomization, systematic differences in baseline characteristics usually exist between exposed and unexposed individuals, leading to the issue of confounding.
-The propensity score methods rest on the treatment assignment process with observed covariates,\cite{Rosenbaum1983} and with estimated propensity scores, differences in the observed baseline features across groups can be reduced so that the estimated treatment effect will no longer be attributable to pre-existing group differences.
+The propensity score methods act on the treatment assignment mechanism with measured baseline covariates,\cite{Rosenbaum1983} and with estimated propensity scores, differences in the observed confounders across groups can be reduced so that the estimated treatment effect will no longer be attributable to pre-existing group differences.
 In practice, implementing propensity score methods involve a two-step procedure, including propensity score estimation and the subsequent treatment effect estimation.
 The latter step leverages the estimated propensity score through stratification,\cite{Lunceford2004} matching,\cite{Stuart2010} or weighting.\cite{Li2018}